-The Marais is one of Paris’ oldest and most dazzling quarters.
-First developed in the 12th century, the neighborhood, whose name means "swamp" in French and once was one, went from being a royal favorite under Henri IV and Louis XIII, to falling into ruin after the Revolution of 1789.
+The Marais is one of Paris’ oldest and most visually stunning quarters.
+First developed in the 12th century, the neighborhood, whose name means "swamp" in French and once was one, went from being a royal favorite under Henri IV and Louis XIII, to falling into ruin after the French Revolution of 1789.
 Since its revival in the 1960s, it has shone as a center of Parisian artistic and cultural life.
 It has also significantly gentrified, evolving from a mostly working-class and immigrant neighborhood to one of the most affluent and prestigious areas in the city.
-This, of course, is not to the liking of all.
+This, of course, is not to the liking of all, but whatever your stance, it's undoubtedly made it a stunning place to walk around, eat, drink, and lounge.

 The Marais is one of the only areas that preserves the narrow streets and architectural styles of Medieval and Renaissance-era Paris.
 Most of Paris was overhauled in the mid-19th century under the direction of Napoleon III and architect Baron Georges Eugène Haussmann.